|Locations:||59 sites and 2 forecourts|

 - Granada operated some facilities at Cardiff Gate, which Moto initially took on.

 - Todhills was handed to Moto, probably because of the impending motorway upgrade.
-They don't generally use their name there.
+They don't generally use their name there and have since closed one half of it.

 - Lymm became Moto's responsibility.
 Initially they didn't use their name there, but they slowly started introducing it.